Honestpuck/xworld2016/xworld2016-bash.md

 coreutils is a pack of  general utilities from the Gnu project.
 We install these as Linux uses them.

+dockutil is a Python script to manipulate the Dock.
+We will use it in a script later.

 source-highlight is a package from the Gnu project that highlights source code.
 We use it for that purpose.